-- The 4th wave has peaked in all of the nine provinces and numbers of natural deaths have decreased with small fluctuations.
-However, deaths from natural causes in Week 3 (16 22 Jan 2022) were higher than their upper prediction bound for all provinces except Gauteng and North West. - Deaths from natural causes in Buffalo City, Cape Town, Mangaung and Nelson Mandela Bay were still higher than their upper prediction bound in Week 3 (16 22 Jan 2022). - Per capita excess death rates have been calculated for the provinces to scale the cumulative deaths for the population size of each province (Table 1).
-By the end of Week 3 (16 22 Jan 2022), the national excess death rate since 3 May 2020 was 494 per 100,000 population. - The provinces with the highest cumulative numbers of excess deaths at the end of Week 3 (16 22 Jan 2022), are, in order, KwaZulu-Natal, Gauteng and Eastern Cape.
-The ranking changes to Eastern Cape, Northern Cape and Free State for the crude death rates per capita (i.e., taking size of the provincial populations into account) and to Northern Cape and KwaZulu-Natal/Eastern Cape using the agestandardised rates per capita (i.e., taking into account the age distribution of the provincial population).
-The Western Cape followed by Gauteng continue to have the lowest cumulative age standardised per capita rates. - Following some declines below the predicted, coinciding with the change of lockdown to adjusted level 4 with re-banning of alcohol sales and extension of curfew, the number of unnatural deaths has tracked the predicted number since Week 30 (25 - 31 Jul 2021).
-Week 52 (26 Dec 2021 - 1 Jan 2022), followed the predicted trend closely and saw the highest number of unnatural deaths in 2021, at 1,574.
-In Week 3 (16 - 22 Jan 2022), there were 1,115 unnatural deaths, higher than the predicted number.
+- Per capita excess death rates have been calculated for the provinces to scale the cumulative deaths for the population size of each province (Table 1).
+By the end of Week 1 of 2022 (2 8 Jan 2022), the national excess death rate since 3 May 2020 was 488 per 100,000 population. - The provinces with the highest cumulative numbers of excess deaths at the end of Week 1 of 2022 (2 8 Jan 2022), are, in order, KwaZulu-Natal, Gauteng and Eastern Cape.
+The ranking changes to Eastern Cape, Northern Cape and Free State for the crude death rates per capita (i.e., taking size of the provincial populations into account) and to Northern Cape, KwaZulu-Natal and Eastern Cape using the agestandardised rates per capita (i.e., taking into account the age distribution of the provincial population).
+The Western Cape followed by Gauteng continue to have the lowest cumulative age standardised per capita rates. - Following some declines below the predicted, coinciding with the change of lockdown to adjusted level 4 with re-banning of alcohol sales and extension of curfew, the number of unnatural deaths has tracked the predicted number since Week 30 (25 31 Jul 2021).
+Week 52 (26 Dec 2021 1 Jan 2022), followed the predicted trend closely and saw the highest number of unnatural deaths in 2021, at 1,574.
+In Week 1 of 2022 (2 8 Jan 2022), there were 1,109 unnatural deaths, slightly lower than the predicted number.